cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 Made changes to front-side webpages.
 Modified aspects of the CSS to have a cleaner looking page.

 My largest responsibility coming into Sprint 3 is to have all the front-side code uploaded to GitHub.
 Also, the importance of the group getting together cannot be overstated.
 I will take the responsibility for putting the disparate aspects of the project together.

+Retrospective:
+We have continued to communicate well on Slack, but we should be meeting in person much more often.
+Our schedules are impeding our group from doing better as it prohibits us from meeting in-person.
+To improve, if we can meet on the weekends one time during our next Sprint for 3 hours, we could accomplish much.